zeko868/smallest-ruleset-finder/README.md

-# smallest-ruleset-finder
-Smallest ruleset finder for specified decision table<br/>
+# Smallest ruleset finder for specified decision table<br/>
 Purpose of this application is to minimize number of rules without changing former logic while achieving that rules do not overlap.
 Let the following image represent initial decision table.<br/>
 ![Initial decision table](/images/decision_table.png?raw=true "Initial decision table which may not be optimized (number of rules can be minimized or rule-overlapping can be avoided)")